A Chair for the Ocean

 Collage and digital art series

 Global discourse shapes the future of the ocean, but where is the ocean’s voice at these tables?
 A Chair for the Ocean imagines what it means to offer the ocean a place to sit in decision making.
-By anthropomorphising the ocean, this series invites empathy for more-than-human lives affected by climate collapse: ecosystems, species, and communities pushed to the margins.
+By anthropomorphising the ocean, this series invites empathy for more-than-human lives affected by climate collapse.

 Each image reframes post-consumer waste like twisted nets, weathered fabric and discarded documents into sculptural assemblages resembling chairs.
 These seats suggest an unseen presence through absence, hinting at a body submerged or already gone.
-Restless and agitated, the ocean depicted in these works seems to ask: What does the sea think of post-industrialisation?
-Chair-like forms become stand-ins for unseen lives.
-They hold space for grief and resistance - quiet portraits of something (or someone) both witnessing and warning.
+Restless and agitated, the ocean is disrupted by chair-like forms.
+They hold space for grief as quiet portraits of something (or someone) both witnessing and warning.

 This project was generously supported by the Australian French Association for Innovation and Research.